LiamDev06/TicketyBot/README.md

 Note that this is a simple and lightweight bot with a minimal amount of features.

 ## Disclaimer
 This was a one-time temporary project and is not acitvely maintanied nor does it receive frequent updates/fixes.
+It is NOT meant to be run even though it's technically possible to compile and build it.